Dermatitis: Fatty acids

-In the 1950s Arild Hansen showed that infants fed skimmed milk developed essential fatty acid deficiency which was characterized by an increased food intake, poor growth, and a scaly dermatitis, and was cured by the administration of corn oil.
+In the 1950s Arild Hansen showed that infants fed skimmed milk developed essential fatty acid deficiency, which was characterized by increased food intake, poor growth, and scaly dermatitis, and was cured by the administration of corn oil.

 Management

 There is no known cure for some types of dermatitis, with treatment aiming to control symptoms by reducing inflammation and relieving itching.
 Contact dermatitis is treated by avoiding what is causing it.

 Seborrheic dermatitis is treated with antifungals such as anti-dandruff shampoo.

 Lifestyle

 Bathing once or more a day is recommended, usually for five to ten minutes in warm water.
 Soaps should be avoided, as they tend to strip the skin of natural oils and lead to excessive dryness.
 The American Academy of Dermatology suggests using a controlled amount of bleach diluted in a bath to help with atopic dermatitis.

-People can wear clothing designed to manage the itching, scratching and peeling.
+People can wear clothing designed to manage the itching, scratching, and peeling.

-House dust mite reduction and avoidance measures have been studied in low quality trials and have not shown evidence of improving eczema.
+House dust mite reduction and avoidance measures have been studied in low-quality trials and have not shown evidence of improving eczema.